 Claypot rice is a dish that reminds me of my childhood as my family used to have it every other week.
 The humongous, steaming claypots are always a spectacle to behold (and taste).
 It’s a traditional dish that’s stayed popular over the years, and for good reason.
 Nothing really screams comfort food like a generous serving of claypot rice, so here are 10 claypot rice spots in Singapore that’ll give you a good taste of nostalgia.

 During peak hours, the wait can go up to 90 minutes.
-Despite so, people are still willing to wait, so you know they must be doing something right.
+Despite this, people are still willing to wait, so you know they must be doing something right.

 Their signature Claypot Wu Wei Rice (S$10/S$15 for two pax, S$15/S$20 for three pax, S$20/S$25 for four pax) comes with a hearty selection of ingredients which includes salted fish and lup cheong (Chinese sausage).

-Cooked over charcoal, the rice has a delectable smoky flavour.
+Cooked over charcoal, the rice retains a delectable smoky flavour.
 You can also find crispy charred bits of rice stuck to the pot—the most flavourful bits, in my opinion.

 Golden Mile Food Centre is home to many great eats in the CBD area, but Yew Chuan Claypot Rice (酉川沙煲饭) is undeniably one of the most popular ones there.

 Run by a husband-and-wife duo, the stall has been in business for almost 20 years.
-But unlike many other claypot rice stalls out there, they serve only one type of claypot rice.
+But unlike many other stalls out there, they serve one dish, and one dish only.

 Their Claypot Chicken Rice 沙煲鸡饭 (S$6/S$12/S$18/S$24/S$30) comes in many different sizes, ranging from portions for one up to a large group.
 Every claypot comes with unbelievably tender pieces of chicken, which they flavour with their secret-recipe marinade.

 What’s also unique is that, over here, they serve two types of lup cheong.
 The different levels of sweetness added another dimension of flavours to every bite and makes for a memorable meal worth raving about.

 Over here, you get to choose between two types of claypot rice: Kampong Chicken 山芭雞 (S$9/S$11/S$17/S$22/S$26) and Normal Chicken 普通雞 (S$8/S$10/S$15/S$24).